 Similarly, AI can improve your marketing by helping you to make better decisions faster and to personalize the customer experience at scale.
 And as more and more companies adopt AI marketing, it, too, will become table stakes.
 Marketers who lack the “conveniences” that AI brings to their marketing strategies and tactics will be at a significant disadvantage.

-Plus, consumers today prefer the type of personalization that AI marketing can help deliver.
+Plus, consumers today prefer the type of personalization that real time AI marketing can help deliver.
 In fact, a Redpoint Global survey of 3,000 U.S., UK, and Canadian consumers conducted by The Harris Poll found that nearly two thirds (63 percent) expect it as a standard element of service and believe that brands have recognized them as an individual when they receive a special offer.
 Not surprisingly, 91 percent of consumers are more likely to shop with brands that remember and recognize them and that provide relevant offers and recommendations, according to Accenture Interactive’s “Making It Personal” report.

 Defining AI Marketing

 Most marketers have been talking about and many have been using AI for years, but there’s still a lack of clarity about what AI marketing is today and how brands can benefit from adopting it.